Have you ever wondered how your digestive system works and what is happening to that meal before it reaches the toilet?

 The Small Intestine

-The small intestine has the big job of completing digestion and absorbing you food, so it’s no wonder that they are around 3m long!
-The walls of the small intestine are made up lots of cells with different functions, from carrying vitamins and minerals across the intestinal wall to absorbing glucose and fats so that your body can make energy.
+The small intestine has the big job of completing digestion and absorbing nutrients from your food, so it’s no wonder it is around 6m or 20 feet long!
+The walls of the small intestine are made up of lots of cells with different functions, from carrying vitamins and minerals across the intestinal wall to absorbing glucose and fats so that your body can make energy.

 The Large Intestine